equalparts/glyph-catch/README.md

 ### A Pokémon fan-game for the Nothing Phone 3

-Glyph Catch is a fan-made Pokémon catching game for the Nothing Phone 3 with is Glyph Matrix display.
+Glyph Catch is a fan-made Pokémon catching game for the Nothing Phone 3 with its Glyph Matrix display.
 Leave your phone face-down for a while and Pokémon will appear on the Glyph Matrix.
 Long-press the touch button to catch the Pokémon and complete your Pokédex!

 ![Screenshots: home screen, Pokédex screen, caught Pokémon screen, Glyph Toy screen](/visual.png)